 I’m not asking for your sympathy but hoping to elicit reasonable fear—not by placing you in that Greek hospital but by ramping up the fears you may experience even if you should have a light case of COVID.
 You may be at home, but you won’t feel it is safe.
 I still believe most of what I wrote in that essay on Gravity’s Rainbow.
 I don’t believe COVID came after me because of my lack of humility, my smart-ass “Pynchon [and I] told you so.”
 But I do regret my earth-from-above tone.
 So some very down-to-earth advice: If you want to test your luck as I did, buy lottery tickets.
 I tried to socially distance myself from a New York with bodies in refrigerator trucks.
 But one last time: no place is safe.
 Wash your hands, avoid all the things I love about Greeks—their sociability, their intense talk and passionate touch, yes even their in-your-face pride at being a special people.
 I never thought being in Greece would teach me humility.
 I should have remembered what happened to those with the virus of hubris in ancient tragedies.
 The tragic characters wore masks that did not protect them from their pride.
 Be humble, wear your mask, get vaccinated.

-I am finishing this apology in Poland in the summer of 2021—after assembling Passing Again.
-Though it is set before the pandemic, I see now the novel was probably influenced by it and by Pynchon—and by my luck surviving COVID and by my inamorata’s luck in not being infected.
-In the novel, the character named “Tom LeClair” is obsessed with taking one “last shot” before the buzzer.
+I am finishing this apology in London in the winter of 2022 while proofreading the “second” edition of Passing Again.
+Though it is set before the pandemic, I see now that the novel—written during the pandemic—was probably influenced by it and by Pynchon, his vision, in Michael Keever’s words, of the “long continuity with death,” with global death.
+And, more intimately, influenced by my luck surviving COVID and by my inamorata’s luck in not being infected.
+In the novel, the character named “Tom LeClair” is obsessed with taking one “last shot,” even if it’s a long shot, before the buzzer.
 Two feverish weeks in a quarantine hotel will do that to a septuagenarian, or maybe I should say “did that to this septuagenarian.”
-I think of Passing Again as a “revenge comedy” with a couple of happy endings, but maybe it’s my personal “plague tower” expressing fealty to Fortuna.
-Perhaps my deepest motivation in writing this last-shot “memoir/fiction” was to give thanks for all my late-life, dumb fucking luck.
+With some distance in time and space, I think that Passing Again is most fundamentally my personal “plague tower” expressing fealty to Fortuna.
+I have spoken about Passing Again as a game I wanted to play with and against the reader, but now I feel there was a deeper motivation for this last-shot “memoir/fiction”—and for this essay: to give thanks for all my late-life acts, my run of dumb fucking luck.